-I was responsible for the graphic design, additional illustrations, production coordination, as well as the management of the in-house character illustrators.
+I was responsible for the graphic design, additional illustrations, production coordination, as well as the management of the in-house illustrators.

-2. Research to ConceptI was brought onto the team in the middle of the design process of boxes 1 and 2.
-However, I was directly a part of the ideation and prototyping phases for boxes 3-6.
-The team and I began the process with gathering market research, insights, and data; setting the product timelines; and identifying the learning goals.
-We then set up a team creative retreat and spent extensive amounts of time developing multiple concept kits for each box and presented every one to stakeholders, who were then prompted to pick one box concept for each month.
-Each kit comprised of activities, different play patterns, and learning tools for different learning goals at the target age range.
+2. Research to ConceptThe team and I began the design process with gathering market research, insights, and data; setting the product timelines; and identifying the learning goals.
+Each kit consisted of activities, different play patterns, and learning tools for different learning goals at the target age range.

 4. Final ComponentsEach kit includes unique packaging and packaging inserts, instructions for the parent, one pen-to-paper activity-filled workbook, one pretend play item, one embroidered sticker patch, and one bigger or two smaller hands-on activities.